microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

 The method `SetApplicationEnvironmentCore` is now virtual, so you no longer have to override it if you do not want to.
 An `ApplicationEnvironment` property is now available on the base class that you may reference in your `CustomDataSource.`

+## TableConfiguration

+The property `Layout` has been marked obsolete and will be removed prior to SDK v1.0.0 release candidate 1.
+If you are setting this property on a `TableConfiguration`, you can move to setting the property on the table's `TableDescriptor`.